11 March 2014

 1. Put in place emergency funding to ensure that jobseekers, isolated people, and economic growth are not disadvantaged by the pressures on local authority finance.

 2. Carry out a comprehensive and prompt review of bus funding that takes into account the vital role buses play economically, socially and environmentally, with the aim of putting in place a long term funding settlement.

 1. Buses have seen year on year reductions in funding from local authorities.
-In December, Campaign for Better Transport published Buses in Crisis whose findings included 46 per cent of local authorities cutting support for buses in 2013.
+In December, Campaign for Better Transport published Buses in Crisis, which found that 46 per cent of local authorities cut support for buses in 2013.

 2. The joint letter which has been signed by a broad coalition of 28 charities, trade unions and thinktanks and is available to download here.